 - 1 15-ounce can diced tomatoes

-- 3 cups low sodium broth chicken, turkey, or vegetable
+- 3 cups low sodium broth chicken, turkey, vegetable, or beef

 - 2 teaspoons ground cumin